 Risks and Benefits of C-Sections

-Though C-sections are quite serious and intense, they do also have their pros.
+Though Caesarean sections are quite serious and intense, they do also have their pros.
 Here is a simple breakdown of some of the advantages and disadvantages of C-sections.

-One other potential long-term effect of C-sections worth mentioning is the fact that, unlike babies born vaginally, C-section babies are not colonised with their mother’s bacteria.
-Newborns delivered by c-section usually lack certain gut bacteria found in healthy children and, instead, harbour harmful microbes commonly found in hospitals.
+One other potential long-term effect of Caesarean sections worth mentioning is the fact that, unlike babies born vaginally, C-section babies are not colonised with their mother’s bacteria.
+Newborns delivered by C-section usually lack certain gut bacteria found in healthy children and, instead, harbour harmful microbes commonly found in hospitals.